chili-epfl/minimalkb/README.md

 Features
 --------

+### Server-Client or embedded

+`minimalKB` can be run as a stand-alone (socket) server, or directly embedded in Python applications.

 ### Multi-models

-The `minimalKB` is intended for dynamic environments, with possibly several contexts/agents requiring separate knowledge models.
+`minimalKB` is intended for dynamic environments, with possibly several contexts/agents requiring separate knowledge models.

 New models can be created at any time and each operation (like knowledge addition/retractation/query) can operate on a specific subset of models.

+### Event system

+`minimalKB` provides a mechanism to *subscribe* to some conditions (like: an instance of a given type is added to the knowledge base, some statement becomes true, etc.) and get notified back.

 ### Reasoning

-`minimalKB` only provides basic RDFS reasoning capabilities: it honors the transitive closure of the `rdfs:subClassOf` relation.
+`minimalKB` only provides basic RDFS/OWL reasoning capabilities:

+- it honors the transitive closure of the `rdfs:subClassOf` relation.
+- functional predicates (child of `owl:functionalProperty`) are properly handled when updating the model (ie, if `<S P O>` is asserted with `P` a functional predicate, updating the model with `<S P O'>` will first cause `<S P O>` to be retracted).

 The reasoner runs in its own thread, and classify the model at a given rate, by default 5Hz.
 It is thus needed to wait ~200ms before the results of the